schemen/OpenFormicaria/docs/index.md

 Do you want to go ahead and print your own ant nest or a starting base?
 Continue reading with [Getting Started](getting_started.md).

-If you want to contribute, add more parts and modules or want to improve existing ones, please have a look at [How to contribute](contrib.md)
+If you want to contribute, add more parts and modules, want to improve existing ones or simply want to help out, please have a look at [How to contribute](contrib.md)